ioannisam/topk/doc/specs.md

 * **Desktop Environment:** KDE Plasma 6.6.3 on Wayland
 * **System RAM:** ~32 GB DDR5 installed (`MemTotal` 32138656 kB ≈ 30.6 GiB usable), upgraded from ~16 GB by adding a second module.
   * **Configuration:** Dual-channel, confirmed by `dmidecode -t memory`: two 16 GiB DDR5 SODIMMs (mixed vendors) on CHANNEL A and CHANNEL B, both at a configured 5600 MT/s.
 Matches the measured ~2× jump in sustained DRAM bandwidth.
-  * **Measured bandwidth** (64 MB working set above L3, 16 threads, AVX-512 stream): read+write 25.4 → **63.0 GB/s**, copy 17.8 → 36.1 GB/s after the upgrade.
-This is the real wall for the memory-bound top-k backends; use it, not the DDR5 datasheet figure.
+  * **Measured bandwidth, external AVX-512 stream benchmark** (64 MB working set above L3, 16 threads): read+write 25.4 → **63.0 GB/s**, copy 17.8 → 36.1 GB/s after the upgrade.
+This is what established the ~2× dual-channel jump; it is not the figure the plots compare against.
+  * **Measured bandwidth, this repo's roofline** (`make measure-roofline`, written to `bench/results/raw/roofline/roofline.json`): the `read`, `copy` and `cache_read` kernels.
+These are the numbers every bandwidth and roof-utilization plot uses, so quote **these** in the thesis, per kernel and per working-set size rather than as a single "wall".
+They are deliberately not transcribed here — read them off `bench/results/derived/roofline.csv` or `bench/results/plots/machine/cache_ladder.png` for the current run, because a hardcoded copy drifts the moment the machine is re-measured.
+  * The two do not measure the same thing (different tool, different kernels, and `copy` counts both directions), so do not expect the 63.0 GB/s figure to reappear in `roofline.csv`.
+Cite one or the other and say which.
 * **Storage:**
   * NVMe0: 476.9 GB WD PC SN7100S (root on ext4)
   * NVMe1: 931.5 GB Lexar NM710 (additional drive, NTFS partitions present)